-Author, columnist, critic, linguist, scholar, professor and pioneer diplomat.

 Renato Perdon, a Filipino author based in Australia emailed to say that Pura Santillan-Castrence passed away last Monday evening, January 17, 2006.
 She was 101 years, 9 months and 15 days old.
 Ms. Castrence death is a great loss to us native Filipinos.

-To introduce these books, please check out the reviews found in my blogsite posted as: Brown Americans of Asia I encourage everyone to obtain these two books as there is so much to learn about our history, ourselves as a people, at times entertainingly, from their pages.
+To introduce these books, please check out my book reviews found in my blogsite posted as: Brown Americans of Asia I encourage everyone to obtain these two books as there is so much to learn about our history, ourselves as a people, at times entertainingly, from their pages.

 Some quotations from her book: